Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Decoding of Interleaved Linearized Reed--Solomon Codes

 \end{proposition}

-\begin{IEEEproof} The statement follows directly by considering a codeword containing only one nonzero row corresponding to a codeword having minimum sum-rank weight among all codewords of $\linRS{\vecbeta,\a,\shots;\nVec,k}$.
-By~\cite[Theorem~4]{martinez2018skew} and the $\Fqm$-linearity, the minimum distance is thus $n-k+1$. \end{IEEEproof}
+\begin{proof} The statement follows directly by considering a codeword containing only one nonzero row corresponding to a codeword having minimum sum-rank weight among all codewords of $\linRS{\vecbeta,\a,\shots;\nVec,k}$.
+By~\cite[Theorem~4]{martinez2018skew} and the $\Fqm$-linearity, the minimum distance is thus $n-k+1$. \end{proof}